prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Reference/Index.rst

          Int

    Description
-         Minimum items in collection, to view link to the hole collection
+         Minimum items in collection, to view link to the whole collection

    Default
          1